 Embryo Selection during Blastocyst Embryo Transfer Process

-Because the embryos are allowed to progress to the blastocyst stage prior to implantation, our fertility professionals serving Dallas, Frisco, Plano, and other areas are able to select, with greater certainty, those embryos most likely to result in pregnancy.
+Because the embryos are allowed to progress to the blastocyst stage prior to implantation, our fertility professionals serving Dallas, Frisco, Southlake, and other areas are able to select, with greater certainty, those embryos most likely to result in pregnancy.
 Prior to blastocyst embryo transfer, it is normal for a number of embryos to stop growing.
 Certain embryos have greater development potential than others.
 While not every embryo that reaches the blastocyst stage continues to grow in further stages, the likelihood it will do so is greatly increased.
 By waiting to see which embryos have the ability to reach the blastocyst stage, and applying other criteria during the embryo selection process, there is a greater chance of success associated with blastocyst embryo transfer than with other methods.

 Reducing the Likelihood of Multiple Births

 During standard IVF treatment, multiple embryos are typically implanted in the uterus.
 This is done to overcome the challenges posed by embryos that stop growing during the blastocyst or subsequent stages.
 Because not all embryos will grow to maturity, transferring multiple embryos helps to increase the pregnancy rate for IVF procedures.
 If, however, despite the statistical likelihood of them not doing so, multiple embryos continue to grow, potentially dangerous multiple births can be the result.
-During IVF treatment with blastocyst embryo transfer at our Dallas, Frisco and Grapevine clinic serving Plano, Fort Worth, and other areas throughout Texas and the United States, we are able to see which embryos grow past the blastocyst stage before they are transferred to the uterus.
+During IVF treatment with blastocyst embryo transfer at our Dallas, Frisco and Grapevine clinic serving Southlake, Fort Worth, and other areas throughout Texas and the United States, we are able to see which embryos grow past the blastocyst stage before they are transferred to the uterus.
 This means, for instance, only one or two embryos can be transferred, each of which have a greater likelihood of success.

 Learn More about Blastocyst Embryo Transfer at Our Dallas, Frisco and Grapevine, Texas Clinics

-If you are considering IVF treatment and would like to learn more about blastocyst embryo transfer advancements, contact our fertility specialists serving Dallas, Frisco, Plano, and other areas today.
+If you are considering IVF treatment and would like to learn more about blastocyst embryo transfer advancements, contact our fertility specialists serving Dallas, Frisco, Southlake, and other areas today.
 We are committed to helping you make your dreams of having a child come true.